skorobogatydmitry/shadowdark-mkchar/README.md

 ## Translations

 The tool supports language packs.
 Run the tool with `--help` to see what's the default translation used by the tool.
 The tool searches for the file in its directory and the working directory.
 `--translation` argument could be used to pick the file like this: `./shadowdark-mkchar --translation lang/alt.json`

 # PDF

 The tool uses a [typst](https://github.com/typst/typst) template to generate PDF.
 `cargo install --locked typst-cli` is required to compile template manually.
 Then you need to uncomment `// #import "inputs-sample.typ": inputs` in the [res/template.typ](res/template.typ) and comment the import below.
 PDF compilation command: `typst compile ./res/template.typ sample.pdf --font-path ./res/`.

 # Build

 ## Makefile / automated

-There's a makefile to make release archives.
+There's a [Makefile](./Makefile) to make release archives.
 It only works on Linux for now.

 ## Manual